soomtong/haroo-cloud-core/README.md

 ### Public Document Storage Service

-bind `/public` url to `your-public-service.com` and map proxy in nginx or your proxy server.
+open `/tree/index.html` in a browser or bind `/tree` url to `your-public-service.com` and map proxy in nginx or your proxy server.

 example here!